learn-co-curriculum/node-io/README.md

 console.log('step 1.5?')
 ```

 The snippet above is in the `sleep.js` file.
-You can run it with `$ node sleep.js`.
+You can run it with `node sleep.js`.
 It will result in `"step 1"`, `"step 1.5"`, 1-second wait and then `"step 2"`.

 A callback is just a function.
-Often we define this function anonymously right in the other function's (like `setTimeout()`) call, meaning our callback doesn't have a name (example above), but nothing prevent us from declaring a named function or a variable which value is function and then using that name.
+Often we define this function anonymously right in the other function's (like `setTimeout()`) call, meaning our callback doesn't have a name (example above), but nothing prevents us from declaring a named function or a variable which value is function and then using that name.

 The reason why we're using `setTimeout()` is because it emulates time-intensive input/output operations where you don't have the results immediately and you still want your system to be functioning and doing something else while waiting (non-blocking I/O).
 For example, instead of `setTimeout()`, you would have a function to read from a file, or a database driver method to read from a database.

 But what if we don't want to delay the program by one second or even one millisecond and we still want to postpone some action?
 Who wants to wait?!
 Time is money. ;)

 Going back to our neat example, the problem is that we need `"step 2"` to be printed after `"step 1.5"`, but without the wait.
 Can't we just say timeout is 0 milliseconds?
 The answer is yes.

 ```js